Alyssa Thompson: International career

 On April 9, 2023, Thompson was called up to the senior team to replace an injured Mallory Swanson in a friendly scheduled for April 11 against Ireland.
 In June of the same year, she was named to the U.S. squad for the 2023 FIFA Women's World Cup in Australia and New Zealand.
 She made her debut during the team's first group stage match, a 3–0 win against Vietnam.

 Thompson recorded her first assist for the senior national team on October 29, 2023, setting up Jaedyn Shaw's goal in a 3–0 win in a friendly against Colombia.
 After missing the 2024 CONCACAF W Gold Cup due to a minor back injury, Thompson was called back into the national team in October 2024 for the teams Olympic gold medal victory tour.
 In what was her tenth cap, Thompson scored her first international goal against Iceland, the first goal in the match to secure a 3–1 victory.

 On February 11, 2025, Thompson was called up for the 2025 SheBelieves Cup.
 She was called up alongside her younger sister Gisele for the first time, which marked the third time sisters have been called up to the same roster on the US senior team.
 On February 20, 2025, Alyssa started the second SheBelieves Cup match against Australia alongside her sister, and they became the second pair of sisters to play for the national team in the same match.

+On March 7, 2026, Thompson scored an 82nd minute winning goal vs Colombia to earn her country a 1–0 victory which helped the USWNT win the SheBelieves Cup for the eighth time overall and was named Most Valuable Player of the tournament.

 Playing style

-In July 2023 the BBC said that her "pace and tenacity are stand-out features".
+In July 2023, the BBC said that her "pace and tenacity are stand-out features".

 Personal life

 Thompson is of African-American, Filipino and Peruvian descent.
 Her parents are Mario and Karen and she has two younger sisters, Gisele and Zoe.
-Gisele plays for Angel City FC.
+Gisele plays for Angel City.

 Thompson also runs track, and in April 2022, ran 100m in 11.74 seconds, which was the second fastest 100m sprint in 2022 up to that date in California.